JinRcn/SRDRE/README.md

-The detection of RNA editing events in Visium data follows a process similar to that for Stereo-seq, and identical arguments and similar output will not be explained again.
+The detection of RNA editing events in Visium data follows a process similar to that for Stereo-seq.

 - **Step 1**: Remove PCR duplicate reads and reads aligned to multiple loci.